glauciabierwagen/position-project/README.md

 </p>

 ## Guidelines
-- Recreation of the design for Productly in Figma.
+- Recreation of a design for Productly in Figma.

 ## Extra materials